Saint Louis hosts Southern Indiana for season opener - WTOP News

 St. Louis; Monday, 8 p.m.
 EST

-BOTTOM LINE: The Saint Louis Billikens start the season at home against the Southern Indiana Screaming Eagles.
+BOTTOM LINE: The Saint Louis Billikens host the Southern Indiana Screaming Eagles in the season opener.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.